 Chapter 1 General Provisions

 Article 2.
 Scope.
-Data Property Rights registration activities and the administration thereof carried out within the territory of the People’s Republic of China shall be conducted with reference to this Guide.
-This Guide applies to Data Property Rights registration of data in various forms, including data resources and data products.
+Data Property Rights registration activities and the administration thereof carried out within the territory of the People’s Republic of China shall be conducted with reference to this Guide, except as otherwise provided by laws and regulations.

 Article 3.
 Definitions.
 For the purposes of this Guide: